fdieulle/pandasnet/README.md

 ```

-Below you can found an exhausitve list of supported data convertions.
+Below an exhausitve list of supported data convertions.

 ### Python -> .Net